sirnicolaz/NMRemoteBundle/README.md

 to be replaced with the remote version.
 At your risk.

-If a refresh rate is not set in the `Info.plist`ß, a default value of 1 (day) will be used.
+If a refresh rate is not set in the `Info.plist`, a default value of 1 (day) will be used.
-Anyway, the refresh is triggered whenever the *mainRemoteBundle* is accessed: if the bundle is older than the specified amount of days, in background a call is performed to updated.
+Anyway, the refresh is triggered whenever the *mainRemoteBundle* is accessed: if the bundle is older than the specified amount of days, a background call is performed to update it.
 As soon as it returns, the local bundle is overwritten and the new resources will be automatically used.

 Future
 -------